-Your cancer might affect your eyesight.
+Your cancer and its treatment might affect your eyesight.
 Read about how you might feel, and organisations that can help you.

 Effects on your eyesight

 Eye cancers are very rare and do not always cause problems with your sight.
 The effect on your sight depends on:

 - the exact type of eye cancer you have